 The ITF Junior Finals – the junior equivalent of the ATP and WTA Finals – is one of the most prestigious tournaments on the junior calendar.
 The Finals are both a celebration of junior excellence and a proven step towards the elite professional game.

-Once again, those qualities were showcased in abundance this year as on-court brilliance was matched by the experiences off it.
+Once again, those qualities were showcased in abundance in 2025 as on-court brilliance was matched by the experiences off it.
 Players were immersed in Chinese culture and given glimpses as to what life as a pro is like.

 Find out moreThe ITF junior team competitions currently cover two age groups: 14 & Under and 16 & Under.
 Both events give young tennis players the opportunity to experience international competition and the unique atmosphere of playing in a team for their country.